CEmi6653/root-golf/README.md

 -has_many: favorites
--has_many: golfs, through: :favorites
+-has_many: tweets, through: :favorites
--has_many: golfs
+-has_many: tweet
 -has_many: reviews